smtkanchana66/smtkanchana66/README.md

 ## About me

-Hello :octocat:, I'm Kanchana Samarakoon, currently pursuing a degree in ICT at Uva Wellassa University in Sri Lanka 🇱🇰.
+Hello :octocat:, I'm <a href="https://cdn.wallpapersafari.com/96/94/XOAZve.jpg">Kanchana Samarakoon</a>, currently pursuing a degree in ICT at Uva Wellassa University in Sri Lanka 🇱🇰.
 As an IT student, I'm on a journey of continuous learning and exploration.
 I'm dedicated to expanding my knowledge and skills in these cutting-edge fields and look forward to contributing my expertise to the world of technology :ghost:.

 ## Things I am passionate about